-Industrial Electronics (61:) Mechanical Design (62:) Chemical Technology (63:) Transportation (64:) Associate Studies (65:) Sales and Merchandising (66:) Secretarial Science (67:)
+Electronic Technology (61:) Mechanical Design (62:) Chemical Technology (63:) Transportation (64:) Associate Studies (65:) Sales and Merchandising (66:) Secretarial Science (67:) Industrial Technology (68:) Commerce (69:)

 In the pages that follow, the curricula of the various colleges will be discussed along with the general requirements of each, the degrees offered and other information needed for fuller understanding of their programs.
-In addition, a complete list of the courses offered, detailing the Code and Course Number, course title, number of credits, prerequisites and general course description, may be found in Chapter 13, beginning on Page 169 of the University's General Bulletin.
+In addition, a complete list of the courses offered, detailing the Code and Course Number, course title, number of credits, prerequisites and general course description, may be found in Chapter 13, of the University's General Bulletin.

-Higher Education Begins:
+9 Higher Education Begins: